Meherdeep/Agora-Flutter-UIKit/README.md

 ### Installation

-To a Flutter application, add the `agora_uikit` as a dependency inside your `pubspec.yaml` file.
+In your Flutter application, add the `agora_uikit` as a dependency inside your `pubspec.yaml` file.

 In your Android level `build.gradle` add this at the end of the repositories: